People Tell Their "Lay It On Thick" Revenge Story

 “I’m a 26-year old man who works as a program coordinator at my company.
 We’re a 1,000 person team that focuses on supporting the military with defense contracts.

 My girl is 22-years old and works as a bartender while she’s finishing up her final year of university.

-She’s sweet, shy, and makes me laugh every time we hang out.
-I love her so much.
+But one of her coworkers, Megan, is a complete jerk to her when they work together.
 Cusses her out in front of diners, belittles her when she makes a mistake, reports every little infraction she makes to the general manager, etc.

-This woman is in her late 30s and still acting like a high schooler.
 My girl has reported this behavior several times to management, but they just wave it off.
 Several nights she’s cried into my shoulder, talking about how badly she wants to quit as I reassure her she doesn’t deserve being treated that way and Megan is trash.

 One afternoon I came into the restaurant while my girl was working at the bar.
 Sure enough, Megan was also there along with another young guy.
-The young guy and I are talking about our career goals when he asks what company I currently work for.

 ‘[defense contracting company],’ I respond.